niaapps/niaapps.github.io/niaapps-blog/_drafts/Colorism.md

  [For my email subscribers, please click here](https://niaapps.github.io/niaapps-blog/updates-personal/{{page.date | date:"%Y/%m/%d/"}}{{page.slug}}.html "Link to this post")
 </div>

 In digital spaces across the internet amid all the rallies for racial justice there has been a sub conversation surronding colorism.
 Colorism is defined as prehudice of skin color typically within the same race.
-It is prevalent not only in African American culture, but Asian cultures, South Asian cultures, Carribean cultures and more.
+It is prevalent not only in African American culture, but Asian cultures, South Asian cultures, Carribean cultures and many more across the globe.
 In each of these the conversation revolves around the same thing: anti-blackness and the idolization of lighter skin.
 The bias that darker skinned people face within their own communities is an enigmatic burden to bear that can and should be dismantled.
-The act of challenging your own anti-black ideals subconcious or not is an act of decolonization that in my opinion is necessary if you call yourself an ally.
+The act of challenging your own anti-black ideals subconcious or not is an act of decolonization that in my opinion is necessary if we want everyone to be truly equal.

 It is without doubt that you have witnessed colorism at work before.
 Colorism is adults telling young children to avoid the sun for fear of "being too dark".
 Colorism is favoring one child over another for having lighter skin.
-Colorism is "They are pretty for a dark skinned person.".
+Colorism is "They are pretty for a dark skinned person".
 The distinction between colorism and racism is again that this happens within respective communities and not from someone outside of the community.
-Colorism is prevalent in everything, from hiring practices (favoring lighter skinned candidates) to the skin lightening industry becoming a $23 billion dollar business.
+Colorism is prevalent in everything, from hiring practices (favoring lighter skinned candidates) to the skin lightening industry becoming a <a href="https://www.businessoffashion.com/articles/global-currents/profiting-from-the-skin-lightening-trade" target="_blank" title="">$23 billion dollar</a> business.
 Darker skinned persons are made to feel shame in something they cannot control.
 There are extensive first person accounts out there, but I'd like to highlight someone who has both talked and written about her experience.

 Peou Tuy is an author and spoken word poet, she has survived through the Khmer Rogue as an infant and came to America as a refugee, living her life as a Khmer American.
 She is a darker skinned Asian woman and has faced colorism her entire life in the Khmer community.
 Here is a poem she wrote from her book, <a href="https://www.amazon.com/Khmer-Girl-Peuo-Tuy/dp/097796230X" target="_blank" title="">Khmer Girl</a> titled "Bleaching My Skin".